 Emerald has been synonymous with the color green since ancient times.
-A fine emerald is a truly breathtaking sight, and this member of the beryl family deserves its placement among the traditional “Big Four” gems along with diamond, ruby, and sapphire.
+A fine emerald is a truly breathtaking sight, and this member of the beryl family deserves its placement among the traditional “Big Four” gems, along with diamond, ruby, and sapphire.

-Color: Deep to medium green, bluish green.
+Color: Deep to medium green, blueish green.

-Sources: Colombia, Brazil, Zambia, Zimbabwe, Madagascar, and Nigeria
+Major Sources: Colombia, Brazil, Zambia, Zimbabwe, Madagascar, and Nigeria

 What's the Birthstone for May?

 Pearls are the only gems found within living creatures, both salt and freshwater mollusks.
 However, most pearls on the market today are cultivated or cultured, since they now occur extremely rarely in nature.
 While pearls require special care, they have an enduring appeal for jewelry, particularly as the traditional June birthstone.

 Color: Pearl color is the result of a body color and an overtone color or orient present as a lustrous sheen.
 The orient is the color seen as reflected by a diffuse light source.
 The rest of the color is due to the body color.

 Crystallography: Amorphous.
 The aragonite in the nacre of a pearl is orthorhombic, with minute crystals radially oriented and a concentric structure.